 NCN 45 arrives by the Gloucester & Sharpness canal and leaves by the old dockland railway.
 Gloucester keeps a safe distance from the capricious River Severn: you cross one branch just after leaving the docks, but it’s not until Over, two miles on, that you’ll meet the main stream.
 Telford’s river bridge is worth a look here, and there‘s a good farmshop beside the A40 just beyond.

 Our route follows a riverside cycleway to Maisemore, after which the country lanes return.
 The unusual geology of the Severn vale manifests itself in an unexpected climb on the way to Hartpury.
-The riverside Boat Inn is worth the few yards’ detour at Ashleworth.
+The riverside Lower Lode Inn, before Forthampton, is a very distracting detour and a good location for camping.
+There was once a summer ferry here which offered a more direct route to Tewkesbury town centre, but it hasn’t run for a few years.

-Tewkesbury (123mi) If you’re following the formal route via Bushley and the river bridge, Tewkesbury is just off piste, but again worth a visit.
+Tewkesbury (123mi) Tewkesbury is just off piste, but again worth a visit.
 Black and white half-timbered buildings line the streets while the Avon riverfront is full of interest.
+Tewkesbury Abbey, parts of which date back to the 12th century, is visible for miles around.

-Its situation at the confluence of Severn and Avon limits routes in and out of the town, with the result that NCN 45 follows the busy A38 for two miles before the lanes resume.
+The town’s situation at the confluence of Severn and Avon limits routes in and out of the town, with the result that the Mercian Way follows the busy A38 for two miles before the lanes resume.
 From here to Worcester it’s a country lane route through little villages, devoid of steep gradients.
 The M5 makes a few appearances but is rarely too intrusive.
-The Cotswold Line route (NCN 442) joins for the entrance to Worcester, where (2019) a new bridge across the bypass is currently being installed to replace an awkward road crossing.
+The Cotswold Line route (NCN 442) joins for the entrance to Worcester, where an excellent new bridge has recently been installed across the bypass.

 Worcester (140mi) Worcester’s cycle routes are all about the water: one on each bank of the Severn, plus another following the canal towpath.
 The Mercian Way is the towpath route, a popular greenway through the city delivering you safely by the outskirts when the traffic has dissipated.